Pro surfers teamed up with the Coral Gardeners to plant dozens of units of coral at their restoration center in Moorea, French Polynesia.

 When these coral fragments grow, they help to recreate reef habitats, which allows other life to return and strengthens the reef against future damage.

-The experience included the coral planting, along with an educational discussion around the importance of coral health to ocean health and solutions for improving the ecosystem.
+The experience included the coral planting, along with an educational discussion about the importance of coral health to ocean health and solutions for improving the ecosystem.

 "The solutions to make positive change can be very simple sometimes, and they make a major impact."